How to Become an Internist

 The job outlook for internists is generally good.
 According to the U.S. Bureau of Labor Statistics, jobs for all doctors are expected to grow about 4 percent from 2019 to 2029, as fast as the average for all professions.
 Factors driving job growth for internists include an aging population, which will fuel the need for adult health care and care of chronic conditions commonly associated with age.

-Now that you know how to become an internist, are you interested in a career treating one of the most complex systems ever studied?
-Apply to AUC here.
+Now that you know how to become an internist, learn a bit more about a career in internal medicine and check out the AUC MD program.
+And if you are interested in a career treating one of the most complex systems ever studied, learn about the requirements needed to apply to AUC.